mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 * A proposal (not adopted) in the [conflicted domain resolution policy consultation](https://internetnz.nz/nz-domains/conflicted-domain-names-policy-review/) that included consideration of the purpose of use in resolution of conflicted domains.
 * A general sense that society is unhappy with the level of harm on the Internet and wants "something" done, with domain names and DNS being the most visible and obvious offender.
 [This article](https://www.nzherald.co.nz/business/auckland-transport-warns-about-pretend-parking-site-registered-with-internetnz-using-fake-details/42KK6ZH545AU7F5DBPG3UNW63Q/) from last week is representative in tone.

-It's a lot of stay on top of, even for someone deeply interested in the space and issues like me!
+It's a lot to stay on top of, even for someone deeply interested in the space and issues like me!

 ## The role of DNS

 I'm generally in favour of a harm minimisation approach towards the Internet (and life in general), but DNS is not an effective layer for such efforts to be focused on.

-Actions at the DNS level should be a last resort and rarely used for addressing bad things happening in the world.
+Those in power should manipulate DNS as a rare, last resort for addressing bad things happening in the world.
 Cancelling a DNS registration is an incredibly blunt action with high risk of collateral damage, and worse is usually ineffective anyway as the content simply moves to a different name.
-Likewise, attempting to prevent a registration before there is any evidence of bad use is an equally bad idea - the cost/benefit of cancelling an existing name where there is evidence of bad use rarely add up, and when the evidence of such use is only probabalistic or predicted based on limited information the outcomes will be even worse.
+Likewise, attempting to prevent a registration before there is any evidence of bad use is an equally bad idea - the cost/benefit of cancelling an existing name where there is evidence of bad use rarely add up, and when the evidence of such use is only probabilistic or predicted based on limited information the outcomes will be even worse.

 In the absence or immaturity of layers of protection elsewhere in society, this means that we should expect to see DNS names being used for bad and harmful purposes.
 That is painful, but it's evidence of missing protections and processes elsewhere, not in DNS itself.

 That's not to argue that a DNS registry should take a completely hands-off approach.
-In order for the other layers of society to be able to operate effectively there needs to be transparency and accountability provided into who is responsible for a DNS name, and the ability to take actions like suspending or cancelling a name in justified circumstances.
+In order for the other layers of society to be able to operate effectively there needs to be transparency and accountability provided into who is responsible for a DNS name, and the ability to act on suspension or cancellation orders from lawfully authorised bodies.

-The current .nz policies demonstrate a balance: The "no concern for use" principle is clearly stated and the only allowances against it are the exceptional circumstances clause, or a in response to a lawful court order.
+The current .nz policies demonstrate a balance: The "no concern for use" principle is clearly stated and the only allowances against it are the exceptional circumstances clause, or in response to a lawful court order.
 In parallel the policies require accurate registration details to be provided, and allow cancellation of registrations if and when those details cannot be verified.

-The policy choice to focus enforcement actions on a objectively fraudulent action (providing false registration details) rather than a subjective determination of use works well.
-The only tweak I would like to see, is a more formal "trusted notifier" regime established to comprehensively cover all cases where registrations can be cancelled, replacing the exceptional circumstances policy and leaving all determination of what is bad enough to justify cancellation/removal entirely to the legal system.
+The policy choice to focus enforcement actions on an objectively fraudulent action (providing false registration details) rather than a subjective determination of use works well.
+The only tweak I would like to see, is a more formal "trusted notifier" regime established to cover all cases where registrations can be cancelled.
+This would replace the exceptional circumstances policy and leave all subjective decisions to the legal system.

 Although the policy level is close to optimal, there is still room for significant improvement in how the existing policies are applied and operated with respect to the verification and enforcement of accurate registration details.